oracle/terraform-provider-oci/website/docs/d/bds_bds_instance.html.markdown

 	* `state` - The state of the node
 	* `subnet_id` - The OCID of the subnet in which the node should be created
 	* `time_created` - The time the node was created.
 An RFC3339 formatted datetime string
+	* `time_updated` - The time the BDS instance was updated.
+An RFC3339 formatted datetime string
 * `number_of_nodes` - Number of nodes that forming the cluster
 * `state` - The state of the BDS instance
 * `time_created` - The time the BDS instance was created.
+An RFC3339 formatted datetime string
+* `time_updated` - The time the BDS instance was updated.
 An RFC3339 formatted datetime string